 Ten Things the Sunday Times Didn’t Tell You About Food Intolerance Testing

+Food intolerance testing facts?
 I can imagine how tough it is to be a journalist.
 You have to sell papers and you have to report the news.
 And you have to do it at speed.
 It can be a challenge, I’m sure.
-I had an incident last week where a reporter was doing some undercover research which resulted in a report which did not have the time or space to reflect a balanced perspective.
-I was pretty impressed that her appointment with me was Friday at 3pm and the article was in the Sunday papers.
+I had an incident last week where a reporter did some undercover research which resulted in a report which did not have the time or space to reflect a balanced perspective.
+I was impressed that her appointment with me was Friday at 3pm and the article was in the Sunday papers.
 Impartial news isn’t very interesting – I get that.
 But it isn’t fair on you not to have the information which was missed out.

-I asked the young lady what her symptoms were (fatigue and bloating) and suggested that a comprehensive assessment would be better because the foods may or may not be causing these symptoms.
+I asked for a list of symptoms (fatigue and bloating) and recommended a comprehensive assessment rather than a straightforward food intolerance test.
+This is because the foods may or may not be causing these symptoms.
 She refused saying that she would start with food intolerances and see how she got on.
 Since I don’t like to push people, I accepted this and booked her appointment.

 When I conducted the assessment I again suggested that a comprehensive assessment would be better because it looks at what might be the other factors affecting her but she again declined.

-- Not all foods need to be eliminated altogether and I coached the client on which foods should be eliminated for one month.
+Not all foods need to be eliminated altogether.
+I therefore the client on which foods should be eliminated for one month.
 The others needed to be cut down.
-I give my clients a master list so they see exactly what foods they can eat, what they should cut out and what they need to avoid.
+I give my clients a master list which clear shows “safe” foods, foods which need to be cut down and foods which need to be avoided.
 This makes it much easier to follow.

 b.
 If you have recurrent dizziness or nausea